-Persons who are 11 may participate, but will not be issued a Hunter Safety certification card until they turn 12, unless the card is clearly marked that the card is not valid until their 12th birthday.
+Persons who are 11 may participate, but will not be issued a Hunter Safety certification card until they turn 12, unless the card is clearly marked that the card is not valid in South Dakota until their 12th birthday.

 If a student's 12th birthday falls on or between Sept.
 1 and Dec.
 31, they may be issued a card and eligible to obtain a license and hunt beginning Sept.
 1 of that year.

 Adults are also welcome and invited to attend.

 - Teach safe handling of firearms, in the home as well as in the field.

 - Develop safe, responsible and knowledgeable hunters who are aware of our hunting heritage and who understand the hunter's role and relationship with the wildlife and the land.

 - Certify students under the age of 16, making them eligible to apply for hunting licenses.

 The goal of the HuntSAFE courses is to teach young hunters safe handling of firearms, in the home as well as in the field.
 We also want to develop safe, legal and responsible hunters who are aware of our hunting heritage and who understand the hunter's role and relationship with wildlife and the land, as well as certify persons under the age of 16 to make them eligible to apply for hunting licenses.

 Students who successfully complete a HuntSAFE course receive an identification card containing their name, date of certification, a certification number and the signature of the instructor.